 Supervised teaching experience in an accredited 9-12 Speech classroom and participation in the full day of a secondary school; seven weeks of full days with attendance at Student Teaching Seminars.
-(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)
+(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring) [PLO 2.B.
+Students will design activities that engage learners in complex thinking associated with the content concepts in a way that fits authentic contexts, values creativity, and explores different perspectives.]

-Capstone (1 cr.)
+Capstone(1 cr.)

 Synthesis of learning experiences in education.
-The student will complete a professional philosophy of education, professional portfolio, and resume.
-Students will also make a formal presentation of their achievement portfolio to the Education Department faculty and staff, as well as, to the entire Waldorf University Community.
+The candidate will complete a professional philosophy of education, professional portfolio, and resume.
+Candidates will also make a formal presentation of their achievement portfolio to the Education Department faculty and staff, as well as, to the entire Waldorf University Community.
 (Concurrent enrollment with student teaching required.)
-(Must be taken at Waldorf University) (Fall/Spring)
+(Must be taken at Waldorf University) (Fall/Spring) [PLO 4.A.
+Students will engage in situated learning activities which summon them to demonstrate professionalism, both as a willingness to reflect on practice and adapt to meet individual needs of learners and as a commitment to ethical actions knowing that others are impacted by their choices.]